urql-graphql/urql/docs/api/auth-exchange.md

 # Authentication Exchange

+> **Note:** These API docs are deprecated as we now keep TSDocs in all published packages.
+> You can view TSDocs while using these packages in your editor, as long as it supports the
+> TypeScript Language Server.
+> We're planning to replace these API docs with a separate web app soon.

 The `@urql/exchange-auth` package contains an addon `authExchange` for `urql` that aims to make it easy to implement complex authentication and reauthentication flows as are typically found with JWT token based API authentication.